reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0003} RE0003

-This error indicates that a statement block returns a non-null value although a `{!reach} null` value is expected.
+This error indicates that a statement block returns a non-null value although a `{!rsh} null` value is expected.
-The block should either use a `{!reach} return null;` statement or no return statement at all.
+The block should either use a `{!rsh} return null;` statement or no return statement at all.

 ## {#RE0004} RE0004

-This error indicates that the program uses `{!reach} var` incorrectly.
+This error indicates that the program uses `{!rsh} var` incorrectly.
-In Reach, `{!reach} var` is only allowed immediately before a while loop and its `{!reach} invariant`.
+In Reach, `{!rsh} var` is only allowed immediately before a while loop and its `{!rsh} invariant`.

-For example, this code erroneously tries to declare `{!reach} x` as a mutable variable then re-assign it at some point:
+For example, this code erroneously tries to declare `{!rsh} x` as a mutable variable then re-assign it at some point:

 ```reach